 We were established by our founding members as the Hotel Motel & Accommodation Association, to provide support to owners and managers of accommodation properties and to ensure all levels of government understand the importance of the sector to the economic wellbeing of Australia.
 These core principles continue today and our membership now includes hotels, resorts, serviced apartments, motels, bed & breakfasts, guesthouses, backpacker establishments, caravan parks and timeshare properties in metropolitan and regional Australia.
 This diverse membership ensures our advocacy positions are truly representative and member services focused to assist in delivering a sustainable future for our sector.

-The objectives for which the Accommodation Association are:
+The objectives for which the Accommodation Association is established are:

-The Accommodation Association is governed by a fiduciary National Board and Directors are nominated by Full Members who operate an Accommodation Facility in Australia.
+The Accommodation Association is governed by a fiduciary National Council & Councillors are nominated by Full Members who operate an Accommodation Facility in Australia.
 The Directors are responsible for providing leadership and strategic direction for the Association to ensure member value is delivered.
 The operations of the Association are managed by the CEO with support of a dedicated team focused on delivering successful advocacy and value to each of our members.

 We engage our members and provide opportunities for them to influence outcomes affecting their businesses by facilitating information to Government and other organisations.
 As an Association we embrace the principle of ‘informed advocacy’ and our members provide essential input to ensure our advocacy is of the highest quality and credibility.
 We build relationships with industry leaders, media, politicians and public servants to ensure the issues affecting our sector are recognised and subsequently addressed.